opengeometry/NOTES/beagleboneblack/README.md

 ```
 sudo send_line.sh arg...
 ```
-which will send the string arguments, separated by a space and terminated by newline.
+will send the string arguments, separated by a space and terminated by newline.
 It's as though you typed the strings yourself on a real keyboard.
 It's rewrite of original Python2 script into Shell script for the newer BBB images.